dginhoux/ansible_role.cron/README.md

 ## :scroll: DESCRIPTION

-This ansible role configure cron and create files in `/etc/cron.d`
+This ansible role configure `cron.d` and create tasks files in `/etc/cron.d`

 ## :nut_and_bolt: REQUIREMENTS